Price $400.00, $320.00 (Phelps Preferred)

 Appellation Napa Valley

-Aging/Cooperage 24 months in new French oak barrels from Taransaud, Dargaud Jaegle, Nadalie, Demptos and Vicard.
+Aging/Cooperage 24 months in 100% new French oak from coopers Taransaud, Dargaud Jaegle, Nadalie, Demptos and Sylvain.